enrico2828/ansible-kubernetes/Readme.md

 ## Requirements

 * vagrant
-* virtualbox
+* libvirt
 * love for k8s

 ## Installation

-Using vagrant en virtualbox we initialise 1 master en 2 worker nodes.
+Using vagrant en libvirt we initialise 1 master en 2 worker nodes.
 Ansible playbooks will be copied to the machines and executed to install kubernetes and requriements and initialize the cluster.
+Tested on Fedora 37.

 Simply execute: